muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T61)
+- New: profile version V12 with V11 to V12 converter for state data changes.
+- New: (experimental) copy device mappings - this is available on the context menu for device and lets you copy a device to another.
+Right now there are no smarts and no guardrails if devices are mismatched.
+This is meant primarily for GUID changes to copy mappings between the old device and the new device.
+This feature may not be stable, use at your own risk while this is being tested.
+- Fix: force profile reload if profile updated during load due to conversions.
+- Fix: device swap exception.
+- Modified: missing states will be created for older profiles without a state entry in them.

 ### (m76T60)
 - New: state name changes propagate to expression references
 - New: sort state input buttons (sorts by name)